Windsor Republicans

 Please email [email protected] to reserve your seat.

-The Town of Windsor spends over $145 million of your tax dollars annually.
-Unlike many other CT communities, the voters of Windsor have the right and the ability to approve the annual town budget (and to control their property taxes!) every May when the annual town budget referendum is held.
+The Town of Windsor spends over $152 million of your tax dollars annually.
+Unlike many other CT communities, the voters of Windsor have the right and the ability to approve the annual town budget (and to control their property tax increases!) every May when the annual town budget referendum is held.

 Review the issues we're addressing, including lower taxes, practical education, strong public safety, and sound infrastructure.